mikeryanmay/ted.workshop.github.io/bibliography.md

 		year    = "2015"
 	%} </li>

-    - This paper proposes a "sequential empirical Bayes" approach to secondary calibrations in node-dating analyses.
+    <p style="color:orange"> This paper proposes a "sequential empirical Bayes" approach to secondary calibrations in node-dating analyses.
 Basically, you can use the full posterior distribution of a node age from a previous analyses as the prior in a focal analysis.
-Which, we argue, is dramatically superior to, for example, applying some sort of uniform prior.
+Which, we argue, is dramatically superior to, for example, applying some sort of uniform prior. </p>

 </ul>